milagjurovska/multi-omics-cancer-classification/README.md

 This project implements a multi-omics approach to cancer classification, leveraging transfer learning from foundation models specialized in biological data.
 We integrate DNA Methylation and RNA-seq data from TCGA (The Cancer Genome Atlas) to improve diagnostic accuracy across multiple cancer types.

 ## Motivation
 Cancer is a complex disease requiring analysis across multiple molecular levels.
-Foundation models like **MethylGPT** (or CpGPT) for methylation and **Geneformer** for transcriptomics offer rich representations that capture intricate biological dependencies better than traditional methods.
+Foundation models like **CpGPT** for methylation and **BulkFormer** for transcriptomics offer rich representations that capture intricate biological dependencies better than traditional methods.

 ## Methodology
 The project follows a multi-phase approach:
 1.  **Parallel Preprocessing**:
-    *   **RNA-seq**: Processed for Geneformer to capture gene interactions.
+    *   **RNA-seq**: Processed for BulkFormer to capture gene interactions.
-    *   **DNA Methylation**: Processed for MethylGPT to extract epigenetic embeddings.
+    *   **DNA Methylation**: Processed for CpGPT to extract epigenetic embeddings.
 2.  **Fusion Strategies**:
     *   **Early Fusion**: Concatenating embeddings before classification.
     *   **Late Fusion**: Ensemble of specialized models for each modality.